 All amounts are in US dollars.

-GPE has also provided the National Civil Society Coalition of Mongolia (AFE Mongolia) with a grant from the Civil Society Education Fund, to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.
+GPE had provided the “All for Education!”
+National Civil Society Coalition with a grant from the CSEF to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.